VoidAlgo/Auto_Job_Applying_Agent/README.md

 # Automated Job Application Agent

-An intelligent, automated system for discovering and applying to AI/ML Engineer positions tailored for fresh graduates with strong internship experience.
+An intelligent, automated system for discovering and applying to AI/ML Engineer positions tailored for fresh graduates with strong internship experience

 ## 🎯 Overview